 There is one reason why having a prior DWI conviction on your record might not impact you should face future DWI arrests.
 While state law allows the prosecutor to increase the severity of DWI charges against an individual with prior convictions, these convictions must have occurred during what is known as the “look-back” period.
 The look-back period covers 10 years from the date of the most recent DWI arrest.

-When prosecutors bring DWI charges, the number of prior misdemeanor convictions will determine the degree of offense.
+When prosecutors bring DWI charges, the number of prior misdemeanor convictions will determine the degree of the offense.
 While misdemeanor convictions that occurred more than 10 years prior will not elevate a charge, the judge could rely on the prior conviction when determining a sentence.

 There is an important exception to the state’s look-back period.
 While this deadline applies to misdemeanor charges, there is no look-back period for prior felony DWI convictions.
 This is important, as anyone with a prior felony DWI conviction will automatically be charged with an additional felony offense if they are arrested under suspicion of DWI in the future.
 Consider the following example.
 A driver is convicted of felony DWI in 1990.
 For the next 30 years, that person is not arrested once.
 Despite not having any convictions for DWI during the look-back period, a subsequent DWI arrest would result in a felony charge given the felony DWI offense on their record.

 Understanding the look-back period is vital when it comes to defending against DWI charges.
 The attorneys of Gerald Miller will carefully review your record to determine if the prosecutors in your case have brought appropriate criminal charges.
 In cases where the state has relied on misdemeanor convictions that are outside of the ten-year look-back period, our team could have your charges reduced.

 Consequences of a DWI on Your Record in Minneapolis